Agrolax/ConnectFourAI/README.md

 Connect Four is played on a 7 × 6 board (7 columns, 6 rows).
 Two players alternately drop a disc into one of the seven columns; a disc falls to the lowest empty cell of that column.
 The first player to connect four consecutive discs horizontally, vertically, or diagonally wins.
 If the board fills with no winner, the game is a draw.

-This repository contains a modular Python implementation of a Connect Four game engine and a seedable Random AI Agent, satisfying Requirements 1 & 2 (Agent 1) of the Assignment.
+This repository contains a modular Python implementation of a Connect Four game engine and a seedable Random AI Agent.

 ---

-## What is the `tests/` folder for?
+## Automated Unit Tests

-We generated a `tests/` folder containing automated unit tests ([tests/test_engine.py](./tests/test_engine.py) and [tests/test_agents.py](./tests/test_agents.py)) to ensure correctness and prevent regressions.
+([tests/test_engine.py](./tests/test_engine.py) and [tests/test_agents.py](./tests/test_agents.py)) help ensure correctness and prevent regressions.
 - **Why it is needed:** Manual testing of every possible win direction (horizontal, vertical, diagonal, anti-diagonal), draw conditions, and invalid inputs is slow and error-prone.
 - **Regression prevention:** When you implement Agent 2 (Rule-Based) and Agent 3 (Minimax), the unit tests guarantee that any changes made to the game state representation or move execution do not break the core engine rules.
 - **Verification:** It allows you to verify the entire system in under a millisecond by running: